Monday, May 10, 2021

 Step 32

 This consolidates our understanding of their nature of viparinama or annitha (impermanence).
-At this level of contemplation we also see that these body parts with a nature of annitha, arises, stays and ceases not due to the will or desire of an owner who has them in his/her control but due to other causes and conditions, signifying their annatha (not self) nature.
+At this level of contemplation we also see that these body parts with a nature of annitha, arise, stay and ceases not due to the will or desire of an owner who has them in his/her control but due to other causes and conditions, signifying their annatha (not self) nature.
 We also note that these body parts with a nature of annitha and annatha, arises, stays and ceases without the participation of an owner -ie. ‘a’ I or Me.

 Step 33

-Here we contemplate on what the Dhamma teaches about the nature of the sense elements (pasada dathu- chakku dathu- sotha, ghana etc.) manifesting as reflective elements ( a reflective polish) of the aggregated patavi, arpo etc. when contact happens between sense elements and projective elements of sense objects.
+Here we contemplate on what the Dhamma teaches about the nature of the sense elements (pasada dathu, ie- chakku dathu- sotha, ghana etc.) manifesting as reflective elements ( a reflective polish) of the aggregated patavi, arpo etc. when contact happens between these sense elements and projective elements of sense objects.
 This contact causes the coming into being of sense faculties such as eye, ear, nose etc., that arises as vidathu-pakas or kamma vipaka from past lives formed to fulfill their respective traits and functions inherited from the past lives, in this life as well.
 These sense elements and sense faculties are the other factors of the ‘Form’ Aggregate.
 We see that they also arise due to external aramuna (sense stimuli), stays with them and ceases when the aramuna changes.
 This shows their annitha nature.
 Also their arising, staying and ceasing nature is not due to the will or desire of an owner but due to other causes and conditions signifying their annatha nature.
 Similarly we see no participation of I or Me (an owner) when these sense elements and faculties with their nature of annitha and annatha, arise, stay or cease.
 Therefore we now realize what we already know from Suthamaya Nanna that the entire form aggregate consisting of (as discussed before), skanda, dathu and ayathana, has a nature of annitha and annatha, and arises, stays or ceases without the participation of I or Me (an owner).

 Step 34